regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 The reserve pool would only accept credits from the same credit class and from the credit class issuer that approved the contract.
 Whether the reserve pool backs a partial amount or the total amount of credits being sold is up to the credit class issuer; the more credits held in the reserve pool providing less risk for the investor(s) and more likelihood of the project receiving funds.

 The accepted form of funds (i.e. token denomination) is decided by the project admin and approved by the credit class issuer during the contract creation and review process.
-There would be no restrictions on what token denomination the project chooses but the token denomination and amount would be unalterable after the contract has been approved, therefore a stable coin would be the most probable choice.
+There would be no restrictions on what the project chooses but the token denomination and amount would be unalterable after the contract has been approved, therefore a stable coin would be the most probable choice.

 ### Contract Submodule